-Lodging Managers with little to no experience tend to make between $28300 and $36700 while the more experienced ones make over $67460 per year.
+Lodging Managers with little to no experience tend to make between $30860 and $39270 while the more experienced ones can earn over $74350 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Lodging Manager is to move to a higher paying state like DC.
-Right now, the highest paying states for Lodging Managers are DC, NJ, AZ, VI and NV.
+One of the easiest ways to increase your salary as a Lodging Manager is to move to a higher paying state like DC.
+Right now, the highest paying states for Lodging Managers are DC, HI, NC, NY and NJ.

-3 other factors that can increase your salary as A Lodging Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Lodging Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Lodging Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Lodging Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by less than a High School Diploma.